Is it a good idea to spend a family Christmas together?

 “I’m taking your Mother home,” Grandad James said to anyone who’d listen, " as soon as we find out how young Jamie is we’re off, we’re getting too old for all this family drama!”

 Young Jamie only had a few minor puncture wounds which entailed him spending three days in hospital.
-By then the holiday house was empty, everyone had gone back to their lives for another year, until someone suggests, " Why not get together this Christmas?”
+By then the holiday house was empty, everyone had gone back to their lives for another year, until someone suggests, " Why don’t we all get together this Christmas?”